Telemetry2U IoT Platform Documentation

 - Edit Dashboard - Allows the user to add, edit, delete and customise their own real time Dashboards.

-- Node Admin - Allows the user to edit the details of nodes that the company administrator has linked to their account as well as send node commands to control outputs etc.
+- Node Admin - Allows the user to edit the more basic details of nodes that the company administrator has linked to their account as well as send node commands to control outputs etc.

 - Node Access Control - Selecting these boxes determines if the node will be available on the user's account.
 It is possible for multiple users to have access to the same nodes.